The Bomb! (These Sounds Fall into My Mind): Music video

+Synopsis

 The video starts off with a black man with an afro waking up because of an alarm clock alongside two blonde haired white women, one with wavy hair and the other with straight hair, the latter of which gets her hair done into pigtails.
 After they all get themselves ready to go out to have fun, they walk out of the home and the blonde with pigtails is seen driving through London in a Volkswagen Superbug, which the man with an afro later drives while nodding to the blonde with pigtails, who quickly turns away.
 The gang are seen walking together through a market area and later go into a record shop where the man with an afro finds a record within the store's inventory of this exact song.
 They all later leave the record store, walk more through the market area, then the man with an afro departures from the two blondes via a kiss on their cheeks, later entering a nightclub called Carwash.

-The video for "The Bomb!
-(These Sounds Fall into My Mind)" was later made available on Altra Moda Music's official YouTube channel in 2013.
-It had generated more than eleven million views as of December 2024.